My Primary Sources of Watch Knowledge

 - The archived history of watchmakers own websites on Archive.org are illuminating if you know how to search.
 Sadly, many were Flash-based in the 2000s and are no longer usable.

 - Annuaire des adresses pour La Chaux-de-Fonds et Le Locle is essentially the phone book for La Chaux-de-Fonds and Le Locle.
 The Réro Doc archive extends from 1899 through 1988, with a few later editions.
 Although most of it is irrelevant, there is a solid list of “Adresses Professionnelles Horlogerie” in most volumes.
 Sadly, it is limited to La Chaux-de-Fonds and Le Locle.
+Another excellent resource is E-Periodica, a service of ETH.
+It is also helpful to consult the Illustrated Professional Dictionary of Horology to learn the meanings of watchmaking terms.

 - New York Times “Times Machine” is a searchable archive of the New York Times for over 150 years.
 Although coverage of the Swiss watch industry is scarce, what is included tends to be golden, like their coverage of Bulova and the Accutron or the rise of Japanese quartz watches.